GIVESocialMovement/play-json-form/README.md

 * Set `translateEmptyStringToNone` to `true` in order to make `opt(text)` translate an empty string to `None` [ref](https://github.com/playframework/playframework/blob/4021237f91b0e2fd488a07a845e7c19ada5d1be7/framework/src/play/src/main/scala/play/api/data/Form.scala#L813).
 * Set `translateAbsenceToFalse` to `true` in order to make `boolean` translate the absence of the key as `false` [ref](https://github.com/playframework/playframework/blob/4021237f91b0e2fd488a07a845e7c19ada5d1be7/framework/src/play/src/main/scala/play/api/data/format/Format.scala#L181).

-When migrating from Play's Form, you __should enable__ both of these flags to avoid surprises.
+When migrating from Play's Form, you __should enable__ all of these flags to avoid surprises.

 The below behaviours are enabled automatically because they are sensible.
 Here they are: